-EDPNC's existing industry expansions managers, who operate in multicounty regions throughout the state, help NC companies identify barriers to growth and serve as resource matchmakers to help companies address those barriers.
-The existing industry managers not only connect companies to workforce development and other resources, but they also support often smaller businesses when it's time to launch an expansion.
-In fiscal year 2023, the team supported 1,012 existing businesses across North Carolina, including 850 companies in Tier 1 and Tier 2 counties.
+The EDPNC's existing industry expansions managers, who operate in multicounty regions throughout the state, help NC companies identify barriers to growth and serve as resource matchmakers to help companies address those barriers.
+The existing industry managers not only connect companies to workforce development and other resources, but they also support smaller businesses when it is time to launch an expansion.
+In fiscal year 2024, the team welcomed 71 expansions across the state, for more than \$6.5 billion in investment and almost 6,000 jobs.
+Fifty-four of those projects were in Tier 1 and Tier 2 counties.

-EDPNC offers another specialized service to North Carolina companies: assisting them to enter foreign markets and expand their international sales.
-In fiscal year 2023, the EDPNC's international trade managers and foreign offices provided export assistance to 570 companies, including 166 minority- and/or women-owned companies.
+The EDPNC offers another specialized service to North Carolina companies: assisting them to enter foreign markets and expand their international sales.
+In fiscal year 2024, the EDPNC's international trade managers and foreign offices provided export assistance to 520 companies, including 102 minority- and/or women-owned companies.
 The assistance included providing market intelligence and strategies, product analysis, distributor searches, localization of websites and marketing materials, and support at trade shows and trade missions.

-Through its toll-free line, email and web submissions, EDPNC's Small Business Advisors help entrepreneurs understand the licenses, permits and other requirements for establishing a business in the state.
-They also support small businesses by providing information on grants, loans and other resources.
-Over the course of the year, the team responded to over 14,600 requests for information and support - including over 6,000 from women-, minority-and/or veteran-owned businesses and entrepreneurs - with a 98% customer satisfaction rating.
+Through its toll-free line, email and web submissions, the EDPNC's Small Business Advisors help entrepreneurs understand the licenses, permits and other requirements for establishing a business in the state.
+They also support small businesses by providing information on grants, loans, and other resources.
+Over the course of the year, the team responded to over 11,803 requests for information and support - including over 5,300 from Tier 1 & 2 counties and nearly 6,000 from women-, minority- and/or veteran-owned businesses and entrepreneurs.